 He or she doesn’t want to spend that $20or $30 or $50 in consulting fees.
 Some friends, friend’s friend will give an answer.
 He would he respond to RFE.

 He would get another follow-up RFE or OPT Extension denial.
-They would find a blog ( say Happy Schools).
-The, I would receive an email.
-Please help me.
+They would find a blog (say Happy Schools).
+Then, I would receive an email crying for help.

 I would bang my head on the table and respond.